universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

 ## Create Todo Item

-Lets add a new method to our `TodoItemsController` to create a new todo item:
+Let's add a new method to our `TodoItemsController` to create a new todo item:

 ```js
   @Post({ bodyParser: "json" })